1amt0ny/DanceScheduler/README.md

 ### 1. Install Python 3.10+ (Python 3.12 is tested to be the latest stable ver.
 Do not use Python 3.13)

+There is compatibility issue between Pillow and Python 3.13 — which isn't officially supported by Pillow 10.3.0 yet.

+Python 3.13 is still very new and many libraries haven't fully caught up, as of May 2025.

 Use pyenv or Homebrew to ensure proper macOS framework support:

    Using pyenv (recommended)